hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

 ```

 !!! warning "Key material is a secret"
-    The `value` field is your raw key.
+    The `value` field is the actual raw key in Base64 encoding.
 Treat it with utmost secrecy, just like any important password. **NEVER commit production keysets to source control!**

-See [Key Management](key-management.md) for production options regarding key storage and key encryption.
+See [Key Management](key-management.md) for production options regarding key storage and optional key encryption.